-- Unwanted hair is most often caused by heredity and PCOS.
+- Unwanted hair is most often caused by heredity and/or hormonal changes.

 - You can have a skin reaction to certain hair removal methods.

 - Some products are not safe for all skin types and colors.

 Hair: You can color it, curl it, straighten it, braid it, cut it, etc., but what about unwanted hair?
 If you have unwanted noticeable hair above your upper lip, chin, neck, toes, belly, or even your back you can probably relate.
 Having to deal with the embarrassment of unwanted hair is no joke.
 Depending on the amount of extra hair you have, it can range from being mildly annoying to severely distressing.